mrdandelion6/Insane-Pong/README.md

 - **Courses Taken at UofT to Date**

 ### Insane Pong
 Users can also play an advanced version of pong I coded from scratch!
-Has several menus and various difficulties of selection (see features below).
+Has several menus and various difficulties of selection.
+Here is a demo clip:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=lZurldF77rg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Site Features